OpenShock/3DPrints/Shocklink D1Mini Box/README.md

 # Shocklink D1Mini Box

+> [!WARNING]
+> Measurements are off, this currently does not fit, please wait until it has been fixed before printing this

 Made a new box from scratch based on `.ek.`'s box from the discord which should be easier to print.
 Notable changes includes
 -no support material required